lukeduong/IRP/README.md

 Python scripts developed for Individual Research Project: Year 3 Uni of Bristol Scripts utilise Mediapipe hand tracking

 This project combines computer vision-based hand tracking with Arduino-controlled servo motors to create an interactive system.
 Using the OpenCV and Mediapipe libraries, the system detects hand landmarks from a webcam feed, computes distances between hand features, and maps these to an array of virtual grid cells.
 If hand movements are detected within a certain threshold of a grid cell, the corresponding servo motor is activated via an Arduino.
+This repository has several iterations of the prototype's system and a heatmap script which displays the accuracy of the hand depiction from the script.

 ## Features:
 - Hand Tracking: The program uses Mediapipe’s hand landmarks to track the movement of hands in real-time.